"I walked away from a $600k private equity job"

 "Many of the people with integrity leave the industry," she says.
 "What remains are people who are weak, who are happy to do sweatshop work."
 The industry wants young people who are loyal and who are happy to be taken advantage of, she adds: "These guys don't assume that cute Asian women who are 5ft 3 will have their own minds.
 They assume that we will continue to do their bidding.
 But I am not a comfort woman - you cannot keep occupying all my time and my energy and using all my IT skills."

-General Atlantic didn't respond to a request to comment for this article, but part of Grace's gripe is that she didn't receive any carried interest while she was there, despite setting up most of the analytics that powered the fund's investments, and despite others on the team receiving carry.
+She says she didn't receive any carried interest while she was there, despite setting up most of the analytics that powered the fund's investments, and despite others on the team receiving carry.
 "Young people today are totally empowered to be better than their MDs, but they make you wait years to achieve that level of pay," she says.

-When she left Morgan Stanley for private equity, Kim says she expected her lifestyle to improve.
+When she left for private equity, she says she expected her lifestyle to improve.
 Initially, it did.
 But then the pandemic and work from home happened.
 "I was working similar hours to in M&A but at a different pace," she says.
 "In M&A you are either full-on or doing nothing, but I was working all the time.
 I never had a weekend off - I was motivated to do that, I wanted the fund to do well, but I wasn't being given a proper opportunity to enrich myself."

 Although she wasn't given carried interest, she wasn't exactly badly paid.
 She claims that GA indicated that she would earn nearly $600k this year if the fund performed.
 When she quit, she left that on the table.

-At the start of this year, Grace says she developed heart pains and a racing heart beat as it became apparent that the technology markets she specialized in were crashing.
+At the start of this year, Georgia says she developed heart pains and a racing heart beat as it became apparent that the technology markets she specialized in were crashing.
 She was subsequently hospitalized with stress and anxiety, before being given the all-clear.
 It was another signal that it was time to get out: "My specialty is not in fashion right now, unless you're shorting things, but I'm more of an optimist."
 She quit in May 2022.

-Grace has savings, and is currently living off those while she works out what to do next.
+She has savings, and is currently living off those while she works out what to do next.
 On her Twitter account, she intimated that she was considering OnlyFans as a side-gig, but she tells us that this was a joke and that the finance bros berating her don't understand her sense of humor.
 It's still early days, but she says she's becoming an artist in the style of a "modern renaissance woman" who creates things.
 "Ultimately, I am still a businesswoman first."

-When Grace goes back into finance, she says she'll choose a progressive fund with a more egalitarian ethos, rattling off names of smaller places which offer equity and carried interest to all staff, and which take executive assistants on holiday.
+When she goes back into finance, Georgia says she'll choose a progressive fund with a more egalitarian ethos, rattling off names of smaller places which offer equity and carried interest to all staff, and which take executive assistants on holiday.
 Most of her friends, though, work in the arts.
 "People in finance assume they are intelligent and superior to everyone else," she adds.
 "But that's not the case.
 My group of personal friends are all DJs and artists.
 People in finance need to respect other kinds of intelligence."

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com in the first instance.
 Whatsapp/Signal/Telegram also available (Telegram: @SarahButcher)